 Violin maker Sam Zygmuntowicz joins us from our New York bureau.
 We spoke with him in 2008 about his scientific research on violin acoustics.
 Welcome back to the program, Sam.

-Mr. SAM ZYGMUNTOWICZ (Violin Maker): Great to talk to you again.
+SAM ZYGMUNTOWICZ: Great to talk to you again.

 HANSEN: Tell us more about this violin.